 Do not Cut or Tourniquet the Wound

-Previously, tight tourniquet to cut off blood flow was recommended to prevent the flow of venom to other body parts.
+Previously, a tight tourniquet to cut off blood flow was recommended to prevent the flow of venom to other body parts.
 However, the practice is no longer recommended.
 Do not suck the venom from the wound or cut the wound.
 Also, do not give the patient alcohol.

 First Aid for Stings and Bites